- Academic Responsibilities

-Absence from Class: It is assumed that a vital part of every student's education is regular attendance of class meetings.
-Every faculty member keeps a current attendance record on each student.
-Any absences tend to lower the quality of a student's work in a course, and frequent or persistent absences may preclude a passing grade or cause a student to be dropped from one or more courses by the respective faculty with approval of his or her Chair and Dean.
+Absence from Class: A vital part of every student's education is regular attendance of class meetings.
+Every faculty member keeps a current attendance record of all students.
+Absences affect the quality of a student’s work, and frequent absences may result in a failing grade.
 Additional information is available in the current Student Handbook.

 Continuation of Graduate Studies